-Remember that when you say, “Yes,” to one thing that takes a block of time in your calendar, that you are saying, “No,” to something else that would fill that block of time.
+Remember that whey you say, “Yes,” to one thing that takes a block of time in your caledar, that you are saying, “No,” to something else that would fill that block of time.

-Do you need a little help putting this step-by-step plan into action?
+Are you a homeschooling parent who needs help putting this plan into action?
+Book a call today!